 Sam Park (another son of Sun Myung Moon) referred to Hak Ja Han and Soon-ae Hong in his July 2014 video “The only criterion [Sun Myung Moon] gave to finding his new bride was that she be a “nobody” and a girl where parental approval was unnecessary.
 As a teenager, Hak Ja Han was smart, hard-working and pretty, but unfortunately for her, she had a mother [Soon-ae Hong] who was both ignorant and unkind.
 In many ways, Hak Ja Han was a victim of circumstance, since she was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the UC, where she ended up working in the kitchen as a maid.
 Since Hak Ja Han’s biological father didn’t claim her as his daughter, parental approval was never an issue.”

-Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating an 18-year old boy to death.
+Soon-ae Hong (the mother of Hak Ja Han) spent two years in Chuncheon Prison after Ansu beating a mentally-ill boy to death.

-All the early Korean members know that, and so have never really respected her.
+All the early Korean members know that, and so have never really respected Soon-ae Hong.

 There was even an incident that occurred in 1957.
 An old woman, Jae-geon Kim, and Soon-ae Hong (the mother of Hak Ja Han who is currently the wife of Sun Myung Moon) were released after a two year sentence in Chuncheon Prison.
 The two women had been charged with beating a mentally-ill boy to death during an Ansu session.
 He was about 18 years old.
 They had guaranteed that they could cure the mental abnormality with their divine powers.